 Online Social Networks, Device-to-Device Networks, Internet of Things, and Smart Grids.

-She has published 21 articles in various prestigious journals and conferences such as IEEE Transactions on Mobile Computing, IEEE Transactions on Smart Grids, IEEE INFOCOM,
+She has published 28 articles in various prestigious journals and conferences such as IEEE/ACM Transactions on Networking, IEEE Transactions on Wireless Communications, IEEE Transactions on Mobile Computing, IEEE Transactions on Smart Grids, IEEE INFOCOM,

 IEEE ICDM, including one Best Paper Award at IEEE MSN 2014, and Best Paper Nominee at IEEE ICDCS 2017.